 5 Famous ERP Myths Shattered

-ERPs are one of the largest IT investments an organization will ever make.
+ERPs (enterprise resource planning) are one of the largest IT investments an organization will ever make.
 Unfortunately, major misconceptions and myths about ERPs have led to very costly and damaging mistakes for even the biggest corporations.
 Here are a few famous fails that garnered the biggest headlines:

 - Hershey’s failed ERP implementation prevented them from delivering $100 million worth of chocolate before Halloween, causing the stock to dip 8% in 1999.

 - University of Massachusetts failed their 27,000 students back in 2004 when a poor ERP implementation left students unable to register for classes or collect financial aid checks.

 - HP tried to centralize their disparate ERP systems with less than stellar results.
 The final cost of the project ended up being $160 million, more than 5 times the initial estimate.

 - Nike lost $100 million in sales in 2000 when an ERP project went south.
 Their stock dipped 20% and led to a series of lawsuits.